lwwu2/fipt/README.md

 By default, the notebooks load pretrained model.
 To use your trained models, change all occurances of `pretrained/` to `outputs/`.

 Make sure you select the right kernel which uses the correct Python environment as configured above.
+See [#FAQ](#install-conda-env-to-jupyter)

 * `demo/brdf-emission.ipynb` : visualize BRDF, emission, and rendering for selected views.
 * `demo/relighting.ipynb`: customizable relighting and object insertion.
 The scene are written in mitsuba3.